dimagi/commcare-hq/corehq/apps/es/README.rst

 existing documents" copy mode, so it will never overwrite a tombstone with a stale (deleted) document.

-The tombstones would **only exist** in the secondary index and would be deleted when we are switching from primary to secondary.
+Tombstones will only exist in the secondary index and will be deleted as a final step following a successful sync (reindex) operation.
+Since tombstones can only be created while the primary and secondary indexes are out of sync (secondary index does not yet contain all primary documents), then once the sync is complete, the multiplexer will no longer create new tombstones.

 A sample tombstone document would look like